U

 Costing & Order Confirmation

-What we do: Costing, production plan, packaging & labeling alignment, contract finalization
+What we do: Final costing, production plan, packaging alignment, milestone review, and order confirmation

 Who leads: Joint commercial discussion